If we don’t win, you don’t pay.

 U.S. Marine

 Before appearing for a case, you must have relevant facts to present in court and prove your case.
 Unlike criminal discovery, civil discovery can be a real battle.
-You need a tier-one lawyer to get the evidence needed to prove your case.
+You need a tier-one lawyer to get the evidence necessary to prove your case.

 Knowing the Legal Process!